Frequently Asked Questions Regarding Contacting Congress

 What should I do if I get what I believe to be a form letter?

 The first time you get a reply it will usually be a form letter.
 These will typically include a summary of the bill and its status in Congress, some general language thanking you for sharing your views and perhaps saying their office will keep your feelings in mind should the bill come before them for a vote.
 Do not be satisfied with this sort of reply.
-Immediately write again, citing the response you received and asking to know the specific reason(s) your Representative/Senator is not yet willing to cosponsor the bill.
-As stated above, we recommended that you respond by selecting “reply all” and writing your new message above your initial letter.
+Immediately write again, citing the response you received and asking to know the specific reason(s) your Representative/Senator has not yet cosponsored the bill.
+Make it clear that you will not be satisfied until he/she is a cosponsor.

 What should I do if I am unsure about how to respond to a letter?